-Make sure that 1/0/12 and 1/0/6 are configured as force authorized before you do this step; otherwise you cannot access the switch through the Web Interface.
+Make sure that 1/0/12 and 1/0/6 are configured as force authorized before you perform this step; otherwise you cannot access the switch through the local browser interface.

 a.
 Select Security > Port Authentication > Basic > 802.1x Configuration.